jtcass01/OperatingSystems/Project3/README.txt

 Project completed by: Jacob Taylor Cassady (1884619)

-As far as I am aware, the project meets the requirements as described completely.
+As far as I am aware, the project meets the requirements as described completely but fails the valgrind test due to issues with improper memory allocation when using the message queue.
+Gave up on trying to fix.

 My message struct is copied below.
 I chose this size for the message because no word will exceed MAXWORDSIZE in length and words are what we are sending via message.
 Also,